CoolCoderSJ/Python-TheTutorial/README.md

   - In this tutorial, all text isn't white; And if you get deeper inside, you'll learn how to color your text too!
 - **Opportunities for you to try out the code you're learning!**
   - Throughout the tutorial, you will get Opportunities to type some code, and have it verified by the PythonTutorBot.

+#

+Tell me if you have any suggestions!